-4.1 One of the key pieces of work that we need to undertake over the next few months is the development of an Asset Strategy, so that we have a framework (including governance arrangements) within which to make property investment, maintenance and disposal decisions.
+- 4.1 One of the key pieces of work that we need to undertake over the next few months is the development of an Asset Strategy, so that we have a framework (including governance arrangements) within which to make property investment, maintenance and disposal decisions.
 Officers will begin work on this later in March, through a discussion with the Senior Leadership Team to identify key objectives.
-A draft document will then be developed and discussed through the appropriate channels over the next few months.

-- 4.2 The final preferred plan for the Head Quarters sites will be put before Councillors for their approval and authority for officers to submit a planning application. - 4.3 Draft designs are being developed for the Councils own housing development in Hadleigh.
+A draft document will then be developed and discussed through the appropriate channels over the next few months. - 4.2 The final preferred plan for the Head Quarters sites will be put before Councillors for their approval and authority for officers to submit a planning application. - 4.3 Draft designs are being developed for the Councils own housing developments in: Needham Market, Stowmarket and Eye.
 The developments will be a mixture of affordable and market sale homes.
-Plans will be shared soon, with planning applications anticipated for submission in late summer/autumn.
+Plans will be shared soon, with planning applications anticipated for submission in the late summer/autumn.